Thief.

 It was said into being.

-Words, as instruments,
+Words, instruments,

 It learned to refuse the chisel,

-the stone that would smooth its edge.
+the stone that would smooth it.

 Before it was formed, it was